Half Marathon Training: 10 Essential Running Workouts

 FAQ: Essential Half Marathon Training Sessions

-How do I know what Zone I’m in?
+How do I know if I’m ready to increase the difficulty?

 FURTHER READING: BUILD YOUR HALF MARATHON BASE